Short URL for this page:

 Thayer's Notes:

 a1 a2 a3 Bonneville's actual birthdate is unknown.
 The year of his birth as given in the Biographical Sketch, matching his age at the time of his death according to the Register — repeated in the verse envoi — represents a minority view.
-The date I give in the heading, which I find in my print copy of the Encyclopedia Britannica (and widely repeated online), is that reported by Indicates a West Point graduate and gives his Class.Hiram M. Chittenden, in Vol. I, p392 of The American Fur Trade of the Far West (New York, 1902): for which he gives no source.
+The date I give in the heading, which I find in my print copy of the Encyclopedia Britannica (and widely repeated online), is that reported by Indicates a West Point graduate, Class of 1884: a link to his biographical entry in Cullum's Register.Hiram M. Chittenden, in Vol. I, p392 of The American Fur Trade of the Far West (New York, 1902): for which he gives no source.
 See Baumer, p3.

 [decorative delimiter]

-b A more detailed short biography of Benjamin Bonneville forms the first section of Indicates a West Point graduate and gives his Class.W.
+b A more detailed short biography of Benjamin Bonneville forms the first section of Indicates a West Point graduate, Class of 1933: a link to his biographical entry in Cullum's Register.W.
 H. Baumer's Not All Warriors: "Benjamin Louis Eulalie de Bonneville", pp1‑51.

 Page updated: 30 Dec 13